 Nintendo Playing Card Co.
-Ltd. became the first company to succeed in manufacturing mass-produced plastic playing cards in Japan.
+Ltd. became the first to succeed in manufacturing mass-produced plastic playing cards in Japan.

 The company started selling cards printed with Walt Disney characters, opening up a new market in children's playing cards and resulting in a boom in the card department.